kmckiern/kmckiern.github.io/_posts/2017-09-08-Creating-a-high-fidelity-DeepChem-dataset-from-experimental-data.markdown

 ---
 layout: post
-title:  "Creating a high fidelity DeepChem dataset from experimental data"
+title:  "Creating a high fidelity molecular dataset for deep learning from experimental data"
 date:   2017-09-08
 categories: tutorial
 ---

-# Creating a high fidelity DeepChem dataset from experimental data

 Suppose you were given data collected by an experimental collaborator.
 You would like to use this data to construct a DeepChem model.